bryanwb/bryanwb.github.io/src/pages/podcast/2018-08-24-episode-1/index.md

 reserve ratio, the amount of new money created by bank deposits can be calculated with the Money Multiplier.

+<strong>No longer true.
+See the New York Fed's [article](https://www.newyorkfed.org/research/epr/02v08n1/0205benn/0205benn.html) on why reserve requirements are no longer binding</strong>

 Myth number 3: national savings == national investment

+<strong>Not really.
+In part because the Leverage Ratio is so large and because market forces
+actually decide where money is invested</strong>

 Myth number 4: The U.S. dollar is backed by the gold in Fort Knox.

+<strong>Not since 1971 when [Nixon closed the Gold Window](https://mises.org/wire/today-1971-president-nixon-closes-gold-window)</strong>

 Given that we have debunked these myths, we need to answer some glaring questions